IASB Message to Members from Sept. 15, 2020: Read the email to members

-Conversations with IASB: Collective Bargaining During a Pandemic—
+Conversations with IASB: Collective Bargaining During a Pandemic

-Watch this 10 minute video featuring ISEA Attorney Jay Hammond to learn about effective negotiations during the global health crisis.
+—Watch this 10 minute video featuring ISEA Attorney Jay Hammond to learn about effective negotiations during the global health crisis.

 Board Development & Digital Learning Resources

-COVID-19 - Maintaining a Productive Board/Superintendent Relationship—
+COVID-19 - Maintaining a Productive Board/Superintendent Relationship

-Maintaining a strong board/superintendent relationship is critical during a pandemic.
+—Maintaining a strong board/superintendent relationship is critical during a pandemic.
 In these unusual circumstances, communication is critical.
 It is important for the board and superintendent team to strive for clarity on the roles of the board and the superintendent.
 This document contains key considerations for maintaining a productive board/superintendent relationship during the pandemic.
 Posted March 20, 2020

-10 Ways to Continue (Digital) Board Learning During a Pandemic—
+10 Ways to Continue (Digital) Board Learning During a Pandemic

-Schools may be closed to help contain the spread of COVID-19, but that doesn't mean you can't take time to invest in individual or board team learning.
+—Schools may be closed to help contain the spread of COVID-19, but that doesn't mean you can't take time to invest in individual or board team learning.
 Now, perhaps more than ever, is a great time to brush up on essential skills and sharpen your knowledge.
 Consider these learning resources that you can participate in at your own desk, couch, kitchen table, or wherever you are working remotely from right now.
 Best of all, these learning opportunities are complimentary for members.
 Posted March 20, 2020

-Tips to Look and Sound Your Best in Digital Meetings—
+Tips to Look and Sound Your Best in Digital Meetings

-As you are navigating the ins and outs of digital school board meetings using digital platforms, check out audio and video best practices, visual recommendations and mindfulness tips.
+—As you are navigating the ins and outs of digital school board meetings using digital platforms, check out audio and video best practices, visual recommendations and mindfulness tips.
 Updated May 21, 2020.

 School Finance Resources

-Fiscal Friday Webinar Series on COVID-19—Register for upcoming webinars
+Fiscal Friday Webinar Series on COVID-19

-and watch recorded webinars
+—Watch recorded webinars

 offered on topics ranging from CARES Act Funds, sales tax revenue and bond issues, the state budget, cash management, financial forecasting, and collective bargaining.
 These webinars are complimentary for members and presented by IASB and statewide experts.

-Track COVID-19 Expenses:
+Track COVID-19 Expenses

-In anticipation of potential federal or state financial assistance, we are asking all school districts to track COVID-19 related expenses.
+—In anticipation of potential federal or state financial assistance, we are asking all school districts to track COVID-19 related expenses.
 When the legislature prepares to reconvene, IASB will conduct a survey of districts to gather this information.
 Examples of costs you should be tracking that were not budgeted may include: Meals for students (staff costs for delivery, mileage, additional costs to purchase/prepare meals); cleaning supplies; technology (costs to provide access for students/families to continue learning opportunities, costs for equipment or technology to provide online learning opportunities); personnel costs for overtime or personnel not included in your certified budget for the school year.

-Resources on Navigating the Financial Impact of COVID-19—
+Resources on Navigating the Financial Impact of COVID-19

-Access resources to help school districts in navigating the financial impact of COVID-19, including a Q&A document, video recording, webinar slides and budget implications checklist.
+—Access resources to help school districts in navigating the financial impact of COVID-19, including a Q&A document, video recording, webinar slides and budget implications checklist.
 Thanks to Forecast5 Analytics, Ahlers & Cooney, P.C. and PMA for collaborating with IASB on these resources.

 Budget Implications Checklist

-Call to Action: Contact Members of Congress—
+Call to Action: Contact Members of Congress

-Use our talking points to contact your members of Congress and ask them to support resources and guidance districts need to provide continuity in special education services to students under the IDEA Act.
+—Use our talking points to contact your members of Congress and ask them to support resources and guidance districts need to provide continuity in special education services to students under the IDEA Act.